 Norm was recently named to the board of the Associated Chamber Music Players (ACMP) based in New York City.
 He continues to play today in various string quartets, piano trios, and other miscellaneous musical small ensembles in both performance and rehearsal settings.

 Madelyn IlanaMadelyn Ilana Madelyn Ilana is an Asheville-based violinist, guitarist, and singer/songwriter.

-Madelyn SovernMadelyn Sovern is a musician, herbalist, and teacher.
-With passions for music, creativity, nature connection, and community building, she has taught with many organizations over the years, such as MusicWorks!, Next Step Educators after school program, the Florida Herbal Conference and the Southeast Wise Women’s Herbal Conference, Pickards Mountain Eco Institute, Farm & Wilderness summer camps, Girls Rock Camps, the Young Women Leaders mentorship program, and she co-created a Young Herbalists home schooling program in Chapel Hill, North Carolina.
-Music has deeply enriched Madelyn’s own life, and she wishes to provide others with the skills to access music as a means for creative expression, relaxation, meditation, joy, community, and entertainment for self and others.
-Madelyn believes in nurturing a natural sense of wonder in children and young adults, and holds space in a way so as to facilitate creativity and exploration.
+With over ten years of teaching experience, she has taught with many organizations over the years, such as MusicWorks!, Next Step Educators music after school program, the Florida Herbal Conference and the Southeast Wise Women’s Herbal Conference, Pickards Mountain Eco Institute, Farm & Wilderness summer camps, Girls Rock Camps, the Young Women Leaders mentorship program, and she co-created a Young Herbalists home schooling program in Chapel Hill, North Carolina.

 For Madelyn, music is a vital means of expression of the dynamics of life.
 As a teacher, Madelyn aims to provide her students with the skills to access music as a means for creative expression.
 Our class time is both an exploration of possibility, as well as a time of refinement of necessary techniques and skills.